A comprehensive guide to Alice’s home shire, ‘The Land of the Summer People’.

 Inside, you’ll find world-class exhibitions at the rural outpost of this leading contemporary arts gallery.
 Outside, there’s a breathtaking landscaped garden by leading landscape architect Piet Oudolf to marvel over.
 Refuel at Roth Bar & Grill, the excellent on-site restaurant.

-Best for: A quiet place to get inspired
+Best for: A place to get inspired

 The Newt, Bruton

-Best for: Somewhere to blow off some steam
+Best for: Blowing off some steam

 Babington House, Frome